 Did you know that there are over 700 different fig species but all of them fit into four categories?
-For home gardeners, many of these species don’t have much use because the fig tree care is difficult.
-The four categories include:
+For home gardeners, many of these species don’t have much use because they are difficult to care for.
+The four categories of fig trees include:

 - Caprifigs – These figs never bear fruit, and they only produce male flowers.
 Caprifigs pollinate the female trees.

 - Smyrna – These figs are the ones the Caprifigs pollinate, and they only produce female flowers.

 - San Pedro – You’ll get two crops with this fig species.
 One crop will form on new wood and require a male flower to pollinate it.
 The second crop will grow on mature, leafless wood and it doesn’t need pollination.

 - Common Fig – Finally, we have the common fig. This is the one almost all growers gravitate to because you don’t need other fig trees to pollinate it.
 Any figs that need pollination to grow have an opening that pollinating wasps use to reach the flowers.
 Since this fig doesn’t need pollination, it’s hardier and less prone to rotting due to rainwater or insects getting inside.

 Along with the fig tree species, there are several types of figs available that are easy to grow.
 All of the following perform very well in home garden settings in a range of zones.
 They include: